urbandroid-team/dont-kill-my-app/_vendors/oppo.md

 Background services are being killed (including accessibility services, which then need re-enabling) every time you turn the screen off.
 So far, a workaround for this is:

-* pin your app to the recent apps screen
+* Pin your app to the recent apps screen.

-* enable your app in the app list inside the security app's \"startup manager\" and \"floating app list\" (com.coloros.safecenter / com.coloros.safecenter.permission.Permission)
+* Enable your app in the app list inside the security app's \"startup manager\" and \"floating app list\" (com.coloros.safecenter / com.coloros.safecenter.permission.Permission).

-* turn off battery optimizations
+* Turn off battery optimizations.

-* give the service a persistent notification to remain in the foreground
+* Give the service a persistent notification to remain in the foreground.

 All four of those need to be done before the app would function.